 A bit of context.
-We make saag paneer at home all the time.
-I'm talking once a week or every ten days.
+We make saag paneer at home a lot.
 Wayne started it, years ago, when he cooked Merrill's saag paneer one night, and from there it became a regular thing.
 The recipe has evolved and meandered quite a bit, so I thought I'd share the version I've settled into with you.
-I try to make it exactly the way I want to eat it, because, at some point, personal preference trumps everything else.
-Even when you're dealing with a classic preparation.
+I try to make it exactly the way I want to eat it, and I'd encourage you experiment as well.

 To that end, for this take on saag paneer, I cook the paneer cubes until they aren't just golden, they need to go well beyond that.
 I like them crispy cornered, and outright crusty.
-Beyond that, I chop the mountain of spinach you need here into flecks the size of big confetti.
+Also, the chop on the spinach is something I pay extra attention to, and I chop the mountain of spinach (or greens) you need here into flecks the size of big confetti.
 This assures no slurpy, sloppy, un-chewable greens.
-And I (almost) always use fresh spinach.
+And I (almost) always use fresh spinach, but you can do a (more traditional) blend of mustard greens, chard, etc. if you like!

 A bunch of head notes here, apologies.
 This recipe calls for an incredible amount of spinach.
 Just know, it cooks down dramatically.
-I call for baby spinach, because it saves me having to trim a lot of unruly stems from bundles of spinach.
-Feel free to use any fresh spinach, but make sure it isn't overly stem-y.
-On the cheese front, Halloumi is a solid substitute for paneer, and here's a link if you want to make paneer at home.
+I call for baby spinach, because it saves me having to trim a lot of unruly stems from bundles of spinach, but use any blend of greens you have on hand.
+For example, feel free to use any fresh spinach, but make sure it isn't overly stem-y.
+If you have kale or mustard greens you need to use, trade it in for some of the spinach if you like.
+On the cheese front, halloumi is a solid/ok substitute for paneer, but if you can get good paneer you should.
 And if you like a higher cheese to spinach ratio, cook up 12 ounces of paneer.
 If I have canned crushed or whole tomatoes that need to be used up, I throw some of those in too (chopped/drained) - good.
-And if you have kale you need to use, trade chopped kale for some of the spinach if you like.

 - 1 1/2 pounds fresh (baby) spinach, well washed and dried